 Ecology at the Catholic University of America, and Professor Emeritus of Catholic Studies and Law at the University of Tulsa.
 He is also Ordinarius of the Pontifical Academy of the Social Sciences and the Pontifical Academy of St. Thomas Aquinas.
 Hittinger is the author of many books, including A Critique of the New Natural Law Theory, The First Grace: Rediscovering Natural Law in a Post-Christian Age, Thomas Aquinas and the Rule of Law, and most recently Paper Wars: Catholic Social Doctrine and the Modern State (forthcoming).

-Fr.
-Michael Sherwin, OP is Professor of Fundamental Moral Theology at the University of Fribourg, Switzerland.
-He has also taught at the Graduate Theological Union in Berkeley, California, where he received his initial formation as a Dominican and was ordained a priest in 1991.
-Father Sherwin is director of the Institute of Spirituality at the Angelicum.
+Michael S. Sherwin, O.P. is Professor of Moral Theology at the Pontifical University of St. Thomas Aquinas (Angelicum) in Rome, and director of the Institute of Spirituality at the Angelicum.
 He is also Emeritus Professor of Fundamental Moral Theology at the University of Fribourg, Switzerland and the Alemany Research Fellow at the Dominican School of Philosophy and Theology at Berkeley, for academic year 2021/2022.
 Author of articles on the psychology of love, virtue ethics and moral development, his monograph, By Knowledge and By Love: Charity and Knowledge in the Moral Theology of St. Thomas Aquinas (CUA Press, 2005) has been reissued in paperback, while his collection of essays, On Love and Virtue (Emmaus Academic, 2018) has been described by Alasdair MacIntyre as “theological reflection at its best.”